dackq/express-code-challenge/readme.md

 Clone this repository and run **`npm install`** in the directory.
 The server can be started with **`npm start`**.

-The server must have access to a **MongoDB** database, so on the first run a database url will be requested in the console.
+The server must have access to a **MongoDB** database, so, on the first, run a database url will be requested in the console.
 This information will be saved in a **.env** file so that it may be used on subsequent runs.

 If you would like to initialize the database with test data, use **`npm run db-init`**.